xuganyu96/networking-projects/handshake/README.md

 - [x] Capture TLS handshake in hex
-- [ ] Read the captured hex and decide which structs to implement
+- [x] Read the captured hex and decide which structs to implement
 - [ ] Implement ClientHello parsing
+    - [ ] Consider providing a generic variable-length vector implementation

 **Niceties**:
 - Implement `Serialize` and `Deserialize` for the data structures